hurunyi/MaskWM/README.md

     --model_name "ED_32bits" \
     --image_name "00"
 ```
-Unlike **MaskMark-D**, this command enables adaptive **local** watermark embedding during generation.
+Unlike **MaskWM-D**, this command enables adaptive **local** watermark embedding during generation.
 The watermark is primarily embedded within the mask-selected region, while the rest of the image is designed to contain minimal or no watermark signal.

 All results will be saved in the `results/ED_32bits` directory.